ydataai/ydata-profiling/README.md

 - **Reproduction**: technical details about the analysis (time, version and configuration)

 > ⚡ Looking for a Spark backend to profile large datasets?
-WIP, track progress [here](https://github.com/ydataai/pandas-profiling/projects/3).
+It's WIP.
+Track progress [here](https://github.com/ydataai/pandas-profiling/projects/3).
 >
 > ⌛ Interested in uncovering temporal patterns?
 Check out [popmon](https://github.com/ing-bank/popmon).

----

-## Quickstart
+## ▶️ Quickstart

 Start by loading your pandas `DataFrame` as you normally would, e.g. by using: